boofish/Silhouette-Misc/docs/LLVM_CLI_Options.md

    Silhouette-Invert to take effect.
 5. `-enable-arm-silhouette-sfi=xxx`: This option takes a argument (`none`, `selective`, or `full`) to indicate to what degree we want to use SFI.
+   The default value is `none`.
+6. `-arm-silhouette-shadowstack-offset=xxx`: This option takes a integer argument to indicate the shadow stack offset we want to use.
+The default value is `4092`.

 ## Combinations